gabrieli/swarm-coding/docs/instructions/GITHUB_CLI_GUIDE.md

-# GitHub CLI Guide for Pulse Project
+# GitHub CLI Guide for Your Project

 This guide provides examples and documentation for common GitHub operations to avoid errors.